syncrostone/mlg-website/README.md

 ### <Your Name>

 This is some text that describes your background and/or research interests.
-Please write at least a 3-4 of sentences.
-You can also link your website/twitter if you have one like this: [My website](https://www.<your_website>.com) [My Twitter](https://twitter.com/<twitter_profilename>)
+Mention who your advisor is, when you started, what you work on etc. Please write at least a 3-4 of sentences.
+You can also link your website or twitter if you have one like this: [My website](https://www.<your_website>.com) [My Twitter](https://twitter.com/<twitter_profilename>)
 ```

+Please put your profile under the appropriate category (faculty/post-doc/graduate student).
+You can look at others people's profiles for inspiration.

 4. Add your profile picture under `mlg-website/static/images`.
 Make sure that the filename matches the one you used in step 3.

 5. Once you are happy with the text and the image, commit it:

 ```
+git add content/members/_index.md
 git add static/images/<yourname>.jpg
 git commit -m '<Your Name> profile' git push